National Geographic Asia: Closure

 National Geographic and its sister channel Nat Geo Wild have remained on-air until the announcement of the channel closure on October 1, 2023.
 This announcement led many of the pay TV providers to lose all of the Disney/Fox linear channels, including National Geographic itself.
-However, the majority of National Geographic's libraries, including their documentary films, have been included on Disney+ (or Disney+ Hotstar in Indonesia, Malaysia, and Thailand) content hub as Disney currently owns the partial ownership on National Geographic Global Networks.
+However, the majority of National Geographic's libraries, including their documentary films, have been included on Disney+ content hub as Disney currently owns the partial ownership on National Geographic Global Networks.

 Later on, the Taiwan feed closed down on January 1, 2024; with BBC Earth serving as its replacement.

-The only Asian country that still have not ceased in operation is Japan, as the Japanese feed is currently operated by The Walt Disney Company (Japan) Ltd; both the Middle Eastern and Indian sub-continent feed is yet to be determined, while the earlier territories currently share the feed with the European/African feeds from The Walt Disney Company EMEA.
+The only feed that hasn't shut down yet is in Japan, as the Japanese feed is currently operated by The Walt Disney Company (Japan) Ltd; both the Middle Eastern and Indian sub-continent feed is yet to be determined, while the earlier territories currently share the feed with the European/African feeds from The Walt Disney Company EMEA.